 What might you read avidly?
 Gospel Music, Seventh Grade, Wedding Dresses, Skate Parks, Break-up Songs, Bourbon, Gossip Mags, Leotards, Online Dating, Mixtapes, Prom, The New Yorker, Key Parties, Suburbia, High Heels, Spelling Bees, Gynecology, Murals, Astrology, Pastels, Empire Waists.
 Once you start, it’s hard to stop.

 The Avidly Reads series grows out of the work published on Avidly, which since 2012 has been a venue featuring short form cultural criticism written “with intense eagerness.”
 Avidly Reads will offer a more expansive context for writing in a similar mode to the Avidly essays listed below.

-Proposals for Avidly Reads books should provide an overview of your subject, a sense of how the book will be structured, and a few paragraphs of you doing your thing with the subject– whether that’s first-person narrative, close reading, or contextual interpretation.
-Keep in mind that we’re imagining these books will be narrative rather than “argumentative” in the conventional sense: they should tell a story about the subject and about your intellectual and emotional relationship to it, with an eye towards using your own experience to make your subject meaningful and compelling to your readers.
+Keep in mind that these books need to balance cultural insight and personal perspective.
+They are not “argumentative” in the conventional sense: they should tell a story about the subject and about your intellectual and emotional relationship to it, with the aim of using your own experience to make your subject meaningful and compelling to your readers.
 Proposals should be written in the “Avidly voice,” which combines deep knowledge of a subject with personal feeling and a charismatic writerly style.